Affordable, easy-to-purchase health plans for small businesses

-Changes to health care, including the Affordable Care Act, mean that your business has more coverage choices than ever to offer your employees.
+Changes introduced by the Affordable Care Act (ACA) mean that your business has more coverage choices than ever to offer your employees.

 Small businesses (those with 50 or fewer employees) now can shop on a public exchange.
-Public exchanges provide an online marketplace where shoppers can compare health plans before buying.
-Public exchanges are run by the state, the federal government or both.
+Public exchanges provide an online marketplace where you can compare health plans before buying.
+Public exchanges are run by states, the federal government or both.
 Online tools help you to understand your potential savings, tax credits and costs.

 Aetna is the brand name used for products and services provided by one or more of the Aetna group of subsidiary companies, including Aetna Life Insurance Company and its affiliates (Aetna).